 You may have wondered, “what is the purpose of creating a meeting agenda?”
 The most successful meetings have an agenda written in advance.
 As a matter of fact, all meetings benefit greatly from creating a meeting agenda that is well-structured.
 Whether its a casual or formal meeting, a meeting agenda can help guide discussions during meetings, while being efficient with time, and keeping attendees focused and engaged.
-Including agenda items can help you make your meeting agenda more detailed and descriptive.
+Including certain elements of a meeting agenda can help you make your meeting agenda more detailed and descriptive.

-Include these seven elements to create a more effective, powerful meeting agenda.
+Include these seven elements of an agenda to create a more effective, powerful meeting.